Kesari Singh

 Sir Kesari Singh was the Maharao of Sirohi from 1875 until his abdication in 1920.

 Birth and education

 He was born on 20 July 1857 in Poshina to Umaid Singh II.
 He received his education from Guran Lakhmi Chand, and later from Srimali Pandit Daulat Ram.
 After Daulat Ram’s death, he was taught by Pandit Ganesha Datta.
 On the advice of the Political Agent, he subsequently studied English under tutors such as Janki Prasad, Hari Shankar Ojha, and Shankarji Trivedi.
 He was also trained in the use of weapons.

 Reign

 Upon the death of his father on 16 September 1875, he succeeded him as the Maharao of Sirohi.
 He was vested with full administrative powers on 24 November 1875.
+In 1868, he built the Kesar Bhawan Palace at Mount Abu.
 On account of his old age, he abdicated on 29 April 1920 in favour of his son, Sarup Ram Singh, but retained his titles and the gun salute.

 Personal life

 Marriages

 He married four times.
 His first marriage was in 1875 to Parmarji, a daughter of Jalam Singh, the Maharana of Danta.
 She died in 1899.
 His second marriage was in 1884 to Chavdiji, a daughter of Abhai Singh, the Thakore of Varsoda.
 She died in 1887.
 His third marriage took place in 1888 to Man Kunwar, a daughter of Narandevji II, the Raja of Dharampur.
 His fourth marriage was in 1896 to a daughter of Mangal Singh, the Raja of Bhinai.